A Logic for Monitoring Dynamic Networks of Spatially-distributed Cyber-Physical Systems: Spatio-temporal Reach and Escape Logic

-The reachability operator $\phi_1 \reach{[d_1, d_2]}{f}\phi_2$ describes the behaviour of reaching a location satisfying property $\phi_2$, with a distance from the initial location belongs to $[d_1, d_2]$, passing only through locations that satisfy $\phi_1$.
-The escape operator $\escape{[d_1, d_2]}f{\phi}$, instead, describes the possibility of escaping from a certain region via a route passing only through locations that satisfy $\phi$, with distance between the starting location of the path and the last that belongs to the interval $[d_1, d_2]$.
+The reachability operator $\phi_1 \reach{[d_1, d_2]}{f}\phi_2$ describes the behavior of reaching a location satisfying property $\phi_2$, through a path with all locations that satisfy $\phi_1$, and with a distance that belongs to $[d_1, d_2]$.
+The escape operator $\escape{[d_1, d_2]}f{\phi}$, instead, describes the possibility of escaping from a certain region via a route passing only through locations that satisfy $\phi$, with the distance between the starting location of the path and the last that belongs to the interval $[d_1, d_2]$.
+Note that the main difference between these two operators is that the distance of the reach operator is with respect to the path, instead, the distance of the escape operator is between the locations, so it considers the shortest path distance between the starting location and the last.

 As customary, we can derive the {\it disjunction} operator $\vee$ and the future {\it eventually} $\ev{[t_{1},t_{2}]}$ and {\it always} $\glob{[t_{1},t_{2}]}$ operators from the until temporal modality, and the corresponding past variants from the since temporal modality, see~\cite{MalerN13} for details.
-We can define also other three derived spatial operators: the {\it somewhere} $\somewhere{\leq d}{f:A\rightarrow B}\phi$ and the {\it everywhere} $\everywhere{\leq d}{f:A\rightarrow B}\phi$ that describe behaviors of some or of all locations at a certain distance from a specific point, and the {\it surround} that expresses the topological notion of being surrounded by a $\phi_2$-region, while being in a $\phi_1$-region, with additional metric constraints.
+We can define also other three derived spatial operators: the {\it somewhere} $\somewhere{\leq d}{f: A\rightarrow B}\phi$ and the {\it everywhere} $\everywhere{\leq d}{f: A\rightarrow B}\phi$ that describe behaviors of some or of all locations at a certain distance from a specific point, and the {\it surround} that expresses the topological notion of being surrounded by a $\phi_2$-region, while being in a $\phi_1$-region, with additional metric constraints.
 A more thorough discussion of the spatial operators will be given after introducing the semantics.